hoppscotch/docs/content/en/quickstart/rest.md

 ## Using Auth Tokens

-In this section, we'll look at passing Authorization and Authentication Information in our requests,by accessing the gitHub API.
+In this section, we'll look at passing Authorization and Authentication Information in our requests,by accessing the **GitHub API**.

 - Make a GET request to the url `https://api.github.com/user`.
 - You'll get an error like this